Diabetes

 • Samples

-RYBELSUS® is the first type 2 diabetes pill in its class (GLP-1 RA).1,2 Here is some important information to be sure to discuss with your patients when they come to pick up their prescription.
+RYBELSUS® is the only FDA-approved semaglutide in a pill for adults with T2D.1 Here is some important information to be sure to discuss with your patients when they come to the pharmacy.

 Indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes.